godfreybwaira/shani-ob/README.md

 **Description:**

 In Shani-ob, all requests send by the browser via AJAX, if you want to establish web socket connection or server-sent-event ,use `shani-scheme` with values `ws` and `sse` respectively where `ws` refers to _web socket_ and `sse` is _server sent event_.
 Make sure your web server supports web socket or server sent event before using this feature.

 **Syntax:**

 `shani-scheme="ws|sse"`

-**Example 1: (Using websocket)**
+**Example 1: (Using web socket)**

 ```html
 <a href="/users/0/data" shani-fn="r" shani-scheme="ws">Click me</a>